Skip to contents

 Ignoring SSL verification

-This is not recommended, but if there is a certificate error, you can turn off SSL verification:
+This is not recommended, but if there is a certificate error, you can turn off SSL verification when using elasticsearch.Elasticsearch() in Python with the argument verify_certs=False.

 Checking your IP address